Dungeon Crawl Stone Soup: Gameplay

 Characters are initially defined by their species and their background.
-Character advancement is based on experience points gained by defeating monsters, which increase both an experience level and a set of skills including melee weapons, ranged weapons and magic.
+Character advancement is based on experience points gained by defeating monsters, which increase both the experience level and a set of skills including melee weapons, ranged weapons, and magic.
 The player determines which skills to increase.

 The species choice determines the aptitudes of the character for each of the skills, which represent how much experience is needed to raise the skill to higher levels and adds species-specific abilities.
-In the 0.29 version, 27 species are available, from those with little deviation from the common mechanics such as humans and hill orcs, to species such as mummies and octopodes which have unusual gameplay mechanics.
+In the 0.33 version, 27 species are available, from those with little deviation from the common mechanics such as humans and mountain dwarves, to species such as mummies and octopodes which have unusual gameplay mechanics.

-The background choice determines the starting skills and equipment, with 25 choices as of 0.29 such as fighters, necromancers, and berserkers; unlike species choice, background choice only affects the start of the game – the player is not prevented from pursuing any skills and using any equipment.
+The background choice determines the starting skills and equipment, with 26 choices as of 0.33 such as fighters, necromancers, and berserkers; unlike species choice, background choice only affects the start of the game—the player is not prevented from pursuing any skills or using any equipment.

-The game also offers a pantheon of 26 gods.
+The game also offers a pantheon of 26 gods as of 0.33.
 The player can choose to worship one of the gods once the appropriate altar is found.
-A few backgrounds even start the game already worshipping a specific god.
+A few backgrounds even start the game already worshipping a specific god, including cinder acolyte and berserker.
 The choice of the deity significantly impacts gameplay.
 Favor with gods is earned in different ways.
-Some appreciate the player exploring or killing enemies, but there are also more whimsical gods like Ru, who expects sacrifices of his worshippers.
+Some appreciate the player exploring or killing enemies, but there are also more whimsical gods like Ru, who expects sacrifices of their worshippers.
 Favor with one's god is rewarded with widely different benefits, ranging from passive enhancements to occasional gifts to the player to powerful activated abilities.
 Some gods' enhancements are tailored to specific play styles, such as Okawaru's gifts of weapons and combat boosts supporting fighter types; and Sif Muna's gifts of spell books and increases to MP regeneration, which are more beneficial to sorcerer types.
-A player can also choose to abandon their god in favor of another, but this will usually cause the deity to become angry at the player.
-Consequently they will harass the player for a time with actions like summoning powerful monsters against the player, inflicting harmful status effects like slowing, or simply dealing large amounts of damage on the player.
+The player can also choose to abandon whose god in favor of another, but this usually causes the god to become angry at and harass the player for a time by summoning powerful aggro monsters, inflicting harmful status effects like slowing, or dealing large amounts of damage against whom.